Nomiki Konst

-Nomiki Daphne Konst is an American journalist, progressive activist, and political commentator who is known for her work on The Young Turks and Our Revolution.
+Nomiki Daphne Konst (born January 27, 1984) is an American journalist, progressive activist, and political commentator who is known for her work on The Young Turks and Our Revolution.
 In 2019, Konst was a candidate for New York City Public Advocate.
 She was a candidate in the Democratic primaries of the 2022 New York State Senate election, for the 59th district, scheduled on August 23, 2022; she eventually dropped out and endorsed her former opponent, Kristen Gonzalez.

 Early life and education

 Konst was born in Tucson, Arizona, and as a child she moved with her family to Buffalo, New York.
 Her mother was a legislator in Erie County, New York, and also served as a "Commissioner of Economic Development".
 All four of her grandparents were Greek.
 Her paternal grandfather (whose surname was Κωνσταντάκης [Konstantákis]) is from Cephalonia, her paternal grandmother was from Kalymnos and her maternal grandparents were members of the ethnic Greek minority in southern Albania.